niplav/site/range_and_forecasting_accuracy.md

 themselves!), while Metaculus requires a short text explaining the context and resolution criteria for a question, with the questions being resolved by moderators or admins.
-This leads to Metaculus having less questions than Predictionbook, each question having more predictions on it.
+This leads to Metaculus having less questions than PredictionBook, each question having more predictions on it.
 Of the two, Metaculus is much more feature-rich: It supports not only binary questions, but also range questions with probability distributions, comment threads, having closed questions (questions that haven't yet been